 See if the counselor or school psychologist can observe your child in the classroom.
 Research possible accommodations and see if the school or teachers will implement them.
 If your child has an IEP or 504 plan, those accommodations must be implemented.

-If that isn’t enough or you need a single point-person, consider a private tutor.
+If that isn’t enough or you need a single point-person, consider a private tutor or academic coach.
 Look for one with classroom teaching experience and who specializes in organization or planning.
 (Psst – that describes me!
 I’d love to help out.
-Schedule an appointment right now!)
+Schedule a consultation right now!)